 Buried without a coffin

-More and more people choose to bury without a coffin, to be able to say goodbye in a soft and accessible way.
-Although we are very used to using a coffin at a funeral, the need for a more personal alternative, such as a shroud, is growing.
+More and more people want to be buried without a coffin, and to enable saying farewell in a soft and accessible way.
+Although using a coffin at a funeral has been normalized, the need for a more personal alternative, such as a shroud, is growing rapidly.

-Many people do not know this, but in the Netherlands it has been legal for years to organize burials without a coffin.
-A shroud is used, which feels much less distant than a coffin with a lid.
-A silk shroud, in which the figure of the deceased remains visible, is much more adequate.
-Although coffins seem to be the most common way to bury someone, the idea of a coffin is oppressive for some people.
-With this thought, death itself becomes more oppressive, while it does not have to be.
+Many people do not know this, but in the Netherlands, organizing burials without a coffin has been legal for many years.
+As an alternative, a shroud is used, which feels much less distant than a coffin with a firm lid.
+A shroud, in which the figure of the deceased remains close, is much more approachable.
+Although coffins seem to be the most common way to bury someone, the idea of a coffin can be very confining.
+Using such designs, the idea of death itself can feel more confining, while it does not have to be.
 For a more personal and warm transition from the deathbed to the final resting place, people can opt for a shroud.
-Shrouds are easy to store, so to assure relatives of a good laying out, you can choose to buy a shroud in advance.
+Shrouds are easy to store, so you can always choose to buy a shroud in advance, for peace of mind.

 Cremation without a coffin

-Nowadays, cremations may also be organised without a coffin.
-There are various rules attached to this, such as that the deceased must be covered in such a way that they can be transported and carried hygienically.
-If a shroud and a stretcher are used for this, it may sometimes be necessary to use a sliding board .
-This is because bier boards do not always have a flat bottom, which is often mandatory in crematoria.
-It is advisable to consult with the crematorium you have in mind, as the regulations often differ per location.
+Nowadays, cremations can also be organised without a coffin.
+There are various rules that apply here, such as that the body must be covered in such a way that they can be transported and carried hygienically.
+When using a shroud and a carrier for cremation, it might be necessary to use a Cremation input board.
+This is because not all carrier designs have a flat bottom, which is necessary for the cremation system to work.
+It is advisable to consult the crematorium you have in mind, as the regulations often differ per location.

 As indicated above, shrouds are often used as an alternative to a coffin.
-In short, a shroud is a rectangular cloth in which the deceased is wrapped.
-For the relatives, this wrapping can be a pleasant and intimate act with which they can care for the deceased in this final phase.
-When the deceased is laid out, the relatives can gradually close the shroud.
-This is a beautiful symbol for the gradual process of saying goodbye.
-In order to be able to use shrouds without a coffin, the use of a bier is necessary. bier boards, or stretchers, are rectangular boards or baskets on which a deceased can be laid and carried.
-Shrouds are usually made of natural materials such as cotton or silk and are suitable for burial and cremation.
+In short, a shroud is a rectangular cloth in which the body is wrapped.
+For the relatives, this shrouding ritual can be a pleasant and intimate act with which they can care for the deceased in this final phase.
+This ritual can also be spread out across multiple days, folding only one step each day.
+This is a beautiful symbol for the gradual process of saying farewell.
+In order to be able to use shrouds without a coffin, a carrier is required.
+Carriers, or stretchers, are rectangular boards or baskets on which a deceased can be placed and carried.
+Shrouds are usually made of natural materials such as cotton or silk, which makes them suitable for burial and cremation.
 In order to be buried in a natural burial ground, the coffin, shroud and clothing of the deceased must be made of naturally degradable material.
-Shrouds can also be used for cremation.
-To be sure, inquire whether the crematorium has additional rules regarding cremation with a shroud.
+To be sure, always inquire whether the crematorium or burial site has additional rules regarding shrouds.